qsd5k32/timino/README.md

 * configure your mailer credentials

 ### 2- Create your first controller :
+* Create Controller file ``Test.php`` inside Controllers Folder and create a class Test.
-* make sure it starts with a capital letter (stadlycaps)
+* Make sure it starts with a capital letter both class and file (stadlycaps)

 ```php
 <?php